Color psychology

-History

 Before there was color psychology as a field, color was being used for centuries as a method of treatment as early as 2000 BC.
 The ancient Egyptians documented color "cures" using painted rooms or sunlight shining through crystals as therapy.
-One of the earliest medical documents, the Nei Ching, documents color diagnoses associated with color healing practices.
+One of the earliest medical documents, the Huangdi Neijing, documents color diagnoses associated with color healing practices.

 In 1810, German poet Johann Wolfgang von Goethe published Theory of Colors, a book explaining his beliefs on the psychological nature of color.
-In his book, von Goethe describes the color yellow as "serene" and blue as a mixture of "excitement and repose."In 1942, Kurt Goldstein, a German neurologist, conducted a series of experiments on various participants to determine the effects of color on motor function.
-In one experiment, Goldstein claims that a woman suffering from a cerebral disease was prone to frequently falling over, and wearing red significantly increased this.
+In his book, von Goethe describes the color yellow as "serene" and blue as a mixture of "excitement and repose".
+In 1942, Kurt Goldstein, a German neurologist, conducted a series of experiments on various participants to determine the effects of color on motor function.
+In one experiment, Goldstein claims that a woman suffering from a cerebral disease was prone to frequently falling over and that wearing red significantly increased this.
 However, wearing the colors green or blue calmed these symptoms.
-Other researchers were unable to prove Goldstein's studies to be true, therefore, his hypothesis is considered inaccurate.
+Other researchers were unable to prove Goldstein's studies to be true through replication, therefore, his hypothesis is considered unproven.
 While Goldstein's hypothesis was never proven, his work encouraged further research into the physiological effects of color.

-Carl Jung is most prominently associated with the pioneering stages of color psychology in the 20th century.
-Jung was most interested in colors' properties and meanings, as well as in art's potential as a tool for psychotherapy.
-His studies in and writings on color symbolism cover a broad range of topics, from mandalas to the works of Picasso to the near-universal sovereignty of the color gold, the lattermost of which, according to Charles A. Riley II, "expresses... the apex of spirituality, and intuition".
-In pursuing his studies of color usage and effects across cultures and time periods, as well as in examining his patients' self-created mandalas, Jung attempted to unlock and develop a language, or code, the ciphers of which would be colors.
+Carl Jung is most prominently associated with the pioneering stages of color psychology in the twentieth century.
+Jung was most interested in the properties and meanings of colors, as well as in art's potential as a tool for psychotherapy.
+His studies in and writings on color symbolism cover a broad range of topics, from mandalas to the works of Picasso, to the near-universal sovereignty of the color gold, the lattermost of which, according to Charles A. Riley II, "expresses... the apex of spirituality, and intuition".
+In pursuing his studies of color use and effects across cultures and time periods, as well as in examining his patients' self-created mandalas, Jung attempted to unlock and develop a language, or code, the ciphers of which would be colors.
 He looked to alchemy to further his understanding of the secret language of color, finding the key to his research in alchemical transmutation.
 His work has historically informed the modern field of color psychology.

-Model of color psychology
+General model

 The general model of color psychology relies on six basic principles: